Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 A string representation of a communication protocol.
 Examples: _http_, _https_, _tcp_, _ssl_...

+## Reason

+A chain of UTF-8 characters with a maximum length of 1024.

 ## SecurityPolicy

 Any suitable security policy chosen by the implementor of the service.
 The possible values are: `NONE`, `CERT_AUTH`, `TIME_LIMITED_TOKEN_AUTH`, `USAGE_LIMITED_TOKEN_AUTH`, `JSON_WEB_TOKEN_AUTH`.